 The new method of using services to move data is what makes up the pieces of the “Cloud”.
 Imagine many systems, running in the Cloud, all interfaced and talking to one another.

 You can think of the “new” cloud interface method the same as you think about money and banks.
 In the old days when we had a bill to pay, we went to the bank and took out paper money.
 We then took the money and delivered it to the store, got the goods and paid for them with cash.
 This old process meant that we had to take the chance of losing the money while on route, not efficient or safe.

 Today’s interfacing is more like direct deposit.
-You setup an interface between two products and the data is seamlessly moved to the other product just the same as your pay being directly inserted to your bank account.
-This method removes responsibility from the end user to move the data/money.
+You set up an interface between two products and the data is seamlessly moved to the other product just the same as your pay being directly inserted into your bank account.
+This method removes responsibility from the end-user to move the data/money.
 It now becomes the responsibility of the software supplier, who acts just like a bank.
 It also puts the onus on the expert, the software supplier, to manage the transactions, rather than local staff who don’t necessarily do this all day long, for a living.

 The real leverage for the customer comes when all software systems run in the Cloud, managed by the software supplier, and they all have frontward facing interface services to send and accept data in a universal format.
 Companies will greatly reduce their hardware requirement going forward and servers will no longer be required at the end user’s site for programs.
 IT staff will be greatly reduced.
 Don’t worry if you’re the IT staff though, you’ll still have a job at the data center or server farm.